 How to Sell Farmland

 Of course, you can 1031 exchange farmland only once the property is sold.
 There are a few ways to go about this.
 On one hand, you can try selling your farmland by yourself.
-On the other hand, you can utilize a specialized broker or real estate agent to do all of the work for you (at a price, of course).
-As there is a considerable amount of work to be done, we strongly suggest working with a professional.
+On the other hand, you can utilize a specialized broker or real estate agent.
+This is for them to do all of the work for you (at a price, of course).
+As there is a considerable amount of work to, we strongly suggest working with a professional.

 Determining the Value of Your Farmland

 For most people, farmland includes most if not all of an individual’s assets.
-In order to determine the final sale price (and sales tax) associated with farmland, the property and everything it contains must be appraised.
-Most commonly, the sales price of farmlands in the United States is largely determined by:
+What to do to determine the final sale price (and sales tax) associated with farmland?
+The property and everything it contains should go through appraisal.
+Most commonly, the sales price of farmlands in the United States is largely by:

 - The Amount of Land